Parents A to Z Guide

 A-107, Warde Academic Center

 Public Safety, in conjunction with the other service components of the University, is committed to the highest quality of protective services in order to maintain and improve our unique educational environment and quality of life.
 The campus is patrolled 24-hours a day by state-certified police officers with countywide jurisdiction and security officers.
-The Department of Public Safety also provides:
+Public Safety also provides:

 - Professional security staff in all residence halls